-Phlebotomy careers begin with the right phlebotomy training.
+A Career in PhlebotomyPhlebotomy careers begin with the right phlebotomy training and phlebotomy certification.
 Finding an appropriate school to learn the skills and techniques of a phlebotomist can be a challenge.
-Some phlebotomy schools offer a comprehensive phlebotomy training programs that will include training as well as certification upon completion of all course related work.
-Many schools that offer phlebotomy training may have classes that you can take on line as a portion of your course work, however all of the hands on training will be done through a teaching hospital or clinical setting along with a licensed instructor.
+Some phlebotomy schools offer comprehensive phlebotomy training programs that will include training as well as phlebotomy certification upon completion of all course related work.
+Many schools that offer phlebotomy training may have classes that you can take online as a portion of your course work, however all of the hands on training will be done through a teaching hospital or clinical setting along with a licensed instructor.

-Some On-line Class Work
+- Some On-line Class Work

-Searching for the best phlebotomy schools in order to learn all of the valuable skills of a phlebotomist is the beginning of a great healthcare occupation.
+Finding a Phlebotomy School That's Right for You!Searching for the best phlebotomy schools in order to learn all of the valuable skills of a phlebotomist is the beginning of a great healthcare occupation.
 When searching for a phlebotomy school, students in any healthcare setting need to make sure the school offers a comprehensive phlebotomy training program that will include the hand's on learning environment.
 When a student receives the full phlebotomist training program they can enter the workforce with confidence in their skills and training.

-Phlebotomy students generally begin their career after completion of a phlebotomy certification program.
+Getting Your Phlebotomy CertificationPhlebotomy students generally begin their career after completion of a phlebotomy certification program.

 Once the phlebotomist has begun working as a certified phlebotomist technician, many will return to college in order to obtain their phlebotomy associate's degree, which can be obtained in 1-2 years.
 The phlebotomist Bachelor's Degree can be obtained within 3-4 years.
 The future for all phlebotomist students is bright with the promise of job stability in our current thriving healthcare industry.
 Starting a career as a certified phlebotomist will only take 6 months to a year to complete all course work and become certified.

 Phlebotomy Classes & CoursesTaking phlebotomy classes is a great option for furthering your education.
-The training you get from these classes will help you to be successful in completing your phlebotomy training and finally getting certified as a phlebotomist, this will eventually help lead to new employment opportunities within the medical field.
+The training you get from these phlebotomy classes will help you to be successful in completing your phlebotomy training and certification and finally getting certified as a phlebotomist, this will eventually help lead to new employment opportunities within the medical field.

-With the way peoples schedules are today, it is hard for someone with a family, or a job to get higher learning because of the time strain, the great thing about taking an accredited phlebotomy course is the time, training is usually 3 to 6 month depending on where you go and what they offer, I have seen some places offer phlebotomy courses which only took 6 weeks.
+With the way peoples schedules are today, it is hard for someone with a family, or a job to get higher learning because of the time strain, the great thing about taking an accredited phlebotomy course is the time, training is usually 3 to 6 month depending on where you go and what they offer, I have seen some places offer phlebotomy classes which only took 6 weeks.
 One thing you want to make sure of is if the training is accredited or not, you always want to make sure it is a legit place offering real training that will help you to get certified, we will discuss this in more detail below.

-The only requirement is that you must have completed high school and received your high school diploma or at least taken and passed the GED program.
+What is required to take the Phlebotomy Classes?The only requirement to take phlebotomy classes is that you must have completed high school and received your high school diploma or at least taken and passed the GED program.

 It is always best to check with your state though as all states have their own set of requirements and what they expect hospitals, clinic and physicians to uphold to within this medical field.

-Phlebotomy courses are varying from one program to another; it mainly is dependent on the school you choose and also the state which you are taking the training in.
+Phlebotomy CoursesPhlebotomy courses are varying from one program to another; it mainly is dependent on the school you choose and also the state which you are taking the training in.
 Here is a brief description of typical phlebotomy classes:

-Medical Terminology: You may or may not be required to take medical terminology, but it is really important to learn the terminology so that you can understand certain terms the doctors and nurses’ use.
+- Medical Terminology: You may or may not be required to take medical terminology, but it is really important to learn the terminology so that you can understand certain terms the doctors and nurses’ use.

-CPR and First Aids: When you work in any medical facility it is mandatory that you learn and know how to administer CPR and first aid, this is a requirement in the training course, and this will also benefit you in furthering your career.
+- CPR and First Aids: When you work in any medical facility it is mandatory that you learn and know how to administer CPR and first aid, this is a requirement in the training course, and this will also benefit you in furthering your career.

-Phlebotomy Basics: This is just a basic overview of what phlebotomy is what you will be doing, and how you will be doing it.
+- Phlebotomy Basics: This is just a basic overview of what phlebotomy is what you will be doing, and how you will be doing it.

-Anatomy, Biology and Physiology: This is the main training you will receive and will give you the required knowledge about the human and animal anatomy and physiology.
+- Anatomy, Biology and Physiology: This is the main training you will receive and will give you the required knowledge about the human and animal anatomy and physiology.

-Training in Venipuncture (drawing blood): You will learn the art of drawing blood; you will practice on other classmates and also dummies that are setup to draw blood from.
+- Training in Venipuncture (drawing blood): You will learn the art of drawing blood; you will practice on other classmates and also dummies that are setup to draw blood from.
 You will learn all the proper sticking techniques.

-These are only some of the basic courses you will learn when you enroll in phlebotomy classes, you will also learn communication skills, and how to label and handle the collected specimen.
+These are only some of the basic phlebotomy classes you will learn when you enroll in phlebotomy classes, you will also learn communication skills, and how to label and handle the collected specimen.
 Another thing is, it is a good idea for students to volunteer at hospitals, clinics, nursing homes or private doctors’ offices to gain some hands on experience.

-Most vocational and technical schools offer certificate or diploma courses in phlebotomy to help their students prepare for a career in the health care field of phlebotomy.
+How to find the right phlebotomy school or program?Most vocational and technical schools offer phlebotomy certification or diploma courses in phlebotomy to help their students prepare for a career in the health care field of phlebotomy.

 Finding a phlebotomy program is fairly easy.
 When choosing a phlebotomy school or course, there are a few factors to consider, and they are:

-Location: You will definitely want to pick a school or program that is located near you.
+Location: You will definitely want to pick a phlebotomy school or program that is located near you.
 The less traveling you have to do the better.
 This will give you more time to study, spend time with family and also help if you are working while taking the training.